axone-protocol/docs/docs/whitepaper/okp4-principles-and-features.md

 ### Opportunity-maximization

-Onboard consumers, contributors and users to create new use cases and share value.
+Onboard Consumers, contributors and users to create new use cases and share value.

-- **Design for consumers**: to maximize adoption through valuable data applications.
+- **Designed for Consumers**: to maximize adoption through valuable data applications.
 Consumers will innovate and design Data Spaces & communities that will enable this wave of valuable data applications.
-OKP4 is then designed to facilitate on-boarding of consumers though SDKs and docs, fast deployment through tools & templates, and community empowerment to create a thriving Ecosystem.
+OKP4 is then designed to facilitate on-boarding of Consumers though SDKs & docs, fast deployment through tools & templates, and community empowerment to create a thriving Ecosystem.

-- **Design for contributors**: to maximize value created by data application by onboarding contributors.
+- **Designed for contributors**: to maximize value created by data application by onboarding contributors.
 Value-sharing models and easy to use tools will incentivize participants in infinite ways, encouraging them to share data, algorithms, storage and computation towards a common goal.

-- **Design for freedom**: to maximize opportunities by aligning interest between providers, consumers and users through freedom of innovation and customization.
+- **Designed for freedom**: to maximize opportunities by aligning interest between Providers, Consumers and users through freedom of innovation and customization.

-- **Design for interoperability**: to maximize synergies at the blockchain level through cross-chain communication, at the Ecosystem level thanks to agnosticism, at the Data Space level through interoperability of standards or governance synergies, and also at the application level enabling applications to leverage multiple Data Spaces (or multiple applications leveraging the same Data Space).
+- **Designed for interoperability**: to maximize synergies at the blockchain level through cross-chain communication, at the Ecosystem level thanks to agnosticism, at the Data Space level through interoperability of standards or governance synergies, and also at the application level enabling applications to leverage multiple Data Spaces (or multiple applications leveraging the same Data Space).

 ### Risk-minimization

 Let anyone build and contribute by minimizing trust and technical issues.

-- **Design for sovereignty**: raw data is never stored on-chain.
+- **Designed for sovereignty**: raw data is never stored on-chain.
 Some metadata is, but only for features such as discoverability, value sharing & security.
 In some applications, data can be shared through privacy-preserving algorithms to provide a valuable output without transferring the data to another participant/user.
-That way, data providers can be rewarded without any risk of losing sovereignty over their data.
+That way, Data Providers can be rewarded without any risk of losing sovereignty over their data.

-- **Design for trustlessness**: every rule, rights and governance mechanisms can be enforced on-chain by the decentralized network of validators.
-Coordination between providers (data, algorithms, storage, computation), consumers, users, curators and governance participants is autonomous, fluid and unstoppable.
+- **Designed for trustlessness**: every rule, right and governance mechanism can be enforced on-chain by the decentralized network of Validators.
+Coordination between Providers (data, algorithms, storage, computation), Consumers, users, Curators and Governance Participants is autonomous, fluid and unstoppable.

 ### Cost-minimization

-- **Design for minimal extraction**: no intermediary, only an open digital infrastructure that doesn't seek value-extraction.
+- **Designed for minimal extraction**: no intermediary, only an open digital infrastructure that doesn't seek value-extraction.
 Its scalable and dedicated nature makes it unlikely to be congested and/or expensive.
 This app-specific network is supported by incentivized nodes enabling low fees for anyone.

 ## Key functionalities & features

 ### Generic

 OKP4 is a general-purpose communication infrastructure that enables XaaS - Anything as a Service.
-The protocol enables anyone to share any data, any algorithm, any storage, any cloud, any SSI, etc. Anyone can earn from these assets and services and make them valuable for the community.
+The Protocol enables anyone to share any data, any algorithm, any storage, any cloud, any SSI, etc. Anyone can earn from these assets and services and make them valuable for the community.

 ### Customizable